 Usually, the employer and employee both need to agree to any contract changes.
 But an employee can insist on a change if they have a legal right to it.

 You must get an employee’s agreement if you want to make changes to their contract.

 - consult or negotiate with employees or their representatives (eg from a trade union or staff association)

-If employees want to make changes to their contracts, they should explain the reasons.
-They can’t insist on making a change unless it’s covered by a statutory right, eg not working on a Sunday.
+Explain to your employer why you want to make the changes.
+You can insist on a change if it’s covered by a statutory right - eg not working on a Sunday.